synthetos/tg_pytest/README.md

     - If "r" is present, test all keys for exact match, e.g. xvm:12000
     - Use "status" to match the status in the footer
     - Use "count" to match the count in the footer
-  - "sr" contains the elements to check in the last status report:
+  - "sr" contains the elements to check in the status reports:
     - If "sr" is present, test all keys or exact match, e.g. stat:3
   - "er" contains the elements to check in any exception reports
     - Any ERs thrown will be displayed